Formats

 A couple of things to look out for:

-Is any data parsed multiple times, using different methods?
+Is any data parsed ?

 Is the data validated before or after unicode normalization?